rivdb/site/_posts/2024-08-27-formatstring2.markdown

 r.interactive()
 ```
 - The numbers (1, 2, 3 ,4 ,5 ,6), specify the offset on the stack
-- We use the `llx` modifier is so that we print 8 bytes rather than 4
+- This use the `llx` modifier is so that we print 8 bytes rather than 4

 After running this python script, we receive this output: